Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Implementation

-On Figure 6, we show NAVs for the entire period, and Figure 7, a sub-period from 01/02/2021 to 01/12/2021.
-It is relevant to mention that the last common driver selection is on 01/07/2021, 5 months before the last under-performing for all models that we can see on November 2021 onward (Figure 7).
-It is quite likely that 5 months after the last common drivers update these optimal selection could have changed, and if we had updated them more often than every 6 months, it is likely we would not see that loss in our model.
-Even though, all models fall except HSP 6m LAG 0 OPT.
+In Figure \ref{figure6}, we show NAVs for the entire period, and in Figure \ref{figure7}, a sub-period from 01/02/2021 to 01/12/2021.
+It is relevant to mention that the last common driver selection is on 01/07/2021, 5 months before the last underperforming for all models that we can see in November 2021 onward (see Figure \ref{figure7}).
+It is quite likely that 5 months after the last common drivers update this optimal selection could have changed, and if we had updated them more often than every 6 months, it is probable that we would not see that loss in our model.
+As can be seen in Subsection 5.3 with better long-term performance by adding more frequent common drivers’ updates.
+In any case, all models’ performance fall, except HSP 6m LAG 0 OPT.